-Here’s Why Twitter Thinks Melania Trump Used a Body Double
+Did Melania Trump Use a Body Double?
+Twitter Thinks So

 Me: pic.twitter.com/9UdkMWWdVG

 This is not Melania.
 To think they would go this far & try & make us think its her on TV is mind blowing.
-Makes me wonder what else is a lie pic.twitter.com/NCYIJfeVhx— Patrick Monahan (@pattymo) October 18, 2017
+Makes me wonder what else is a lie pic.twitter.com/NCYIJfeVhx

-I'm over here staring at melania clips comparing nostrils and hairlines like pic.twitter.com/0BGSZ6kw4p— tekla (@alketrolyat) October 18, 2017
+I'm over here staring at melania clips comparing nostrils and hairlines like pic.twitter.com/0BGSZ6kw4p

 Sign up now for the Us Weekly newsletter to get breaking celebrity news, hot pics and more delivered straight to your inbox!